ppy/osu-wiki/news/2022-06-30-community-contributors-2021.md

 [![](/wiki/shared/news/2022-06-30-community-contributors-2021/mbmasher.jpg)](https://osu.ppy.sh/users/4498616)

 Taking it upon himself to bring light into the (quite literal) darkness, MBmasher turned his attention upon the scoring particulars of the Flashlight mod and found them terribly lacking.
-So, he charted ground none before him had dared to tread, and wrote an almost entirely new algorithm from the bottom up.
+So, he boldly charted ground none before him had dared to tread, and wrote an almost entirely new algorithm from the bottom up.
 Before him, Flashlight was a funny novelty mod with a fairly static score multiplier, and after him, it is appropriately acknowledged in code as the nuanced and difficult playstyle that it truly is.

 [![](/wiki/shared/news/2022-06-30-community-contributors-2021/walavouchey.jpg)](https://osu.ppy.sh/users/5773079)

 Ever present in the osu-wiki scene, Walavouchey is a relatively recent face who all but skyrocketed into prestige with his fastidious attention to detail as an editor and writer both.
-The path of a wikifriend is a long and arduous one, fraught with sprawling pull requests and sometimes unimaginably arduous tasks involving rewriting, reformatting and restructuring lengthy articles and important explanations, and it is in all of this that Walavouchey has simply excelled without question.
+The path of a wikifriend is a long and arduous one, fraught with sprawling pull requests and sometimes unimaginably arduous tasks involving rewriting, reformatting, and restructuring lengthy articles and important explanations, and it is in all of this that Walavouchey has simply excelled without question.

 [![](/wiki/shared/news/2022-06-30-community-contributors-2021/niva.jpg)](https://osu.ppy.sh/users/197805)

-With a storied history of contribution to osu! via the Mappers' Guild as a fourth-level (the maximum) member and an Mappers' Choice Awards 2020 recipient, it wouldn't be unusual to think that only the mapping scene receives the bulk of Niva's attention between his Global Moderator responsibilities and everything else.
+With a storied history of contribution to osu! via the Mappers' Guild as a fourth level (maximum) member and an Mappers' Choice Awards 2020 recipient, it wouldn't be unusual to think that only the mapping scene receives the bulk of Niva's attention between his Global Moderator responsibilities and everything else.

 It turns out that contentment with that alone was not on the cards, and so Niva delved deep into the arcane arts of maintaining the osu!wiki, rising today to claim his true place as a recognized wikifriend.
 His efforts on this front are chiefly centred around - you guessed it - mapping and tournament related articles, making hundreds of changes to promote various other community projects and keep things informative for everyone.